Category Archives: Scripting

 Other reasons you may want to segment are consumption and archival patterns.
 It’s common to use the “latest n periods” of data in your active dashboard, for example the current 12 months.
 If the data is in a single large QVD, you have to roll off (delete) data older than 12 months.
 You can filter as you load, but that becomes an increasingly wasteful activity over time.

-It’s likely that you will want to retain the older data in for use in special projects or historical dashboards.
+It’s likely that you will want to retain the older data for use in special projects or historical dashboards.

 Given the example scenario above, it would make sense to create one QVD for each month.
 This will provide predictable performance for incremental updates as well as the dashboard load.
 Older data could be kept forever and any set of months could be accessed efficiently.